imranbarbhuiya/imranbarbhuiya/README.md

   <a href="https://github.com/imranbarbhuiya"><img src="https://readme-typing-svg.herokuapp.com?color=%2336BCF7&center=true&vCenter=true&lines=Self+taught;Full+stack+developer.;Website+developer.;App+developer.;Open+Source+Enthusiast.;Learning+new+things+everyday."></a>
 </p>
 <hr/>
 <h4 align="center">I'm a full stack developer, who started to code just to explore how websites works and fall in love with it.
-I like to Experiment with new design and codes.
-I love to contribute in open source projects. </h4>
+I like to Experiment with new designs and codes.
+I love to contribute to open-source projects. </h4>
 <br>

 ## 🤹 My Skills